Welcome to today's edition of the Rush 24-7 podcast.

 Here's the problem with that, though.

-Although I don't think she I don't know how troubled she is by it.
+Although I don't think she, I don't know how troubled she is by it.

 That's in a true autocracy.

-But I do think the Clinton machine has already proven in the past that the law doesn't really apply.
+I'm not saying we're there in this country, but I do think the Clinton machine has already proven in the past that the law doesn't really apply.

 And I mean, the best example, the most obvious example is Bill, you know, of course, very famously lying under oath.

-I mean, it wasn't a law, it was a discussion, it was a discourse over the meaning of the word is.
+It was a discourse over the meaning of the word is.

 But he lied under oath.

-There are no charges brought.
+There were no charges brought.

 Lying under oath, not a good idea for most people.